astraly-labs/pragma-sdk/README.md

 - <a href="./checkpointer">Checkpointer</a>
 - <a href="./merkle-maker">Merkle Maker</a>

+## Local Development

+When developing locally and making changes to the main `pragma-sdk` package make sure to apply your changes by running `uv sync --reinstall`.

 ## Releasing a new version

 We provide a version management script to help maintain consistent versioning across all packages.